 You’ve put a lot of time into creating your online course.
 You’ve wrote the scripts, shot the video, handled the editing, and you’re ready to publish.

 But wait – what are all of these different marketplaces?
 Should you sell your course on Udemy?
 What about Skillshare?
-ULearning, Lynda, Teachable?
+ULearning, LinkedIn Learning, Teachable?

 Should you go wide and get your course on all of these websites?
 Or should you keep it close and sell your course through your own website instead?